Home » MIPS Considerations for Radiology Practice

 (iii) Advancing Care information (25%)

 (iv) Improvement activities (15%)

 The key idea here is the assessment of the value of care given to patients.
 The following areas need to focused on clinical care, patient safety, care coordination, patient and caregiver experience, prevention and population health, and affordable care.
 The idea behind this is to promote and ensure high clinical proficiency, professional diligence, and thoroughness.

 Radiologists have focused for decades to create ways to lower radiation dose and using techniques, such as “Image Wisely” and using calculation methods to administer the lowest possible diagnostic quality dose for adult CT scans is critical.
 Similarly, they must report the radiation dose/time for fluoroscopic procedures.
 The radiologist should report to Radiation Dose Index Registry all necessary events.

-Accurate and unambiguous reporting is emphasized minimizing hedging terms and vague descriptions are encouraged in order to make reports clear, succinct and actionable.
+Accurate and unambiguous reporting is emphasized by minimizing hedging terms and vague descriptions are encouraged in order to make reports clear, succinct, and actionable.
 The reports should include patient reminders for follow up imaging-related visits.
 The reports also need to include all key information, such as stenosis measurement in carotid imaging reports.
 The radiologist should also follow up with referring doctors about biopsy results and imaging findings.